-As this scenario illustrates, there are a number of convincing practical, economic, legal, and psychological reasons for organizations to pay attention to how candidates react to selection systems.
+There are a number of convincing economic, legal, and psychological reasons for organizations to pay attention to how candidates react to selection systems (Hülsheger & Anderson, 2009).
 We outline five of these below:

-- 1) Disgruntled candidates may develop a negative view of the organization and may communicate this perception to individuals in their professional and social networks.
-This may discourage potentially strong candidates from applying, and has direct implications for organizational image.
-It is even possible that consumer behavior may be affected if organizational image is tarnished. - 2) Candidates who view the selection procedure as invasive may withdraw from the selection pool.
+1) Disgruntled candidates may develop a negative view of the organization and may communicate this perception to individuals in both their professional, and their social networks (Smither, Reilly, Millsap, Pearlman & Stoffey, 1993).
+This may have the detrimental effect of discouraging potentially strong candidates from applying, and has direct implications for organizational image (Murphy, 1986).
+In fact, it is even possible that consumer behavior may be affected if organizational image is tarnished (Hülsheger & Anderson, 2009).

+- 2) Candidates who view the selection procedure as invasive may choose to withdraw from the selection pool (Macan, Avedon, Paese, & Smith, 1994).

 This is more likely to occur when candidates are highly qualified and have competing offers.
-As a result, organizations may lose top employees to their competition.

-- 3) Negative reactions influence the attitudes and work behaviors of candidates once they are hired on the job.
-To compound matters, negative reactions may have an immediate effect on work outcomes because many organizations use standardized selection procedures for employee promotion.
-This has direct implications for organizational productivity, morale, staff turnover/retention, counterproductive behaviors at work, and culture. - 4) Inappropriate selection procedures may cause candidates to file complaints or take legal action.
-Not only can this be extremely costly, it can also severely harm an organization's reputation, which is particularly damaging in the Internet age. - 5) Negative experiences during the selection process may have detrimental effects on candidate well-being.
+As a result, organizations may lose top employees to their competition. - 3) It has been theorized that negative reactions may influence the attitudes, performance, and work behaviors of candidates once they are hired on the job (Gilliland, 1993).
+To compound matters, negative reactions may have an immediate effect on work outcomes because many organizations use standardized selection procedures for employee promotion (Ford, Truxillo, & Bauer, 2009; McCarthy, Hrabluik, & Jelley, 2009).
+This has direct implications for organizational productivity, morale, staff turnover/retention, counterproductive behaviors at work, and culture. - 4) Inappropriate selection procedures may cause candidates to file complaints or take legal action (Anderson, 2011).
+Not only can this be extremely costly, it can also severely harm an organizations' reputation, which is particularly damaging in the Internet age.

+5) Negative experiences during the selection process have been argued to have detrimental effects on candidate well-being (Ford et al., 2009; Truxillo & Fraccaroli, 2011).
 Not only is this a concern for the long-term health of applicants, but it is also at odds with the goals of socially responsible organizations.

-What Are Key Aspects of the Selection Process from the Applicant Viewpoint?
+What Are the Key Aspects of the Selection Process from the Candidate's Viewpoint?

-In recent years, considerable research has emerged on candidate perceptions and reactions to selection systems.
-These applied studies have tended to center on how candidate reactions impact organizations, focusing on outcomes such as organizational attractiveness, intentions to recommend the organization to others and propensity for litigation.
+In recent years, a large body of research has emerged on candidate perceptions and reactions to selection systems.
+This research has tended to center on how candidate reactions impact organizations, focusing on outcomes such as organizational attractiveness, intentions to recommend the organization to others, and propensity for litigation.
 The framework for this has primarily revolved around procedural and distributive justice rules.
-Procedural justice rules focus on the fairness of how decisions get made (i.e., are the steps taken to make the decision fair?), while distributive justice focuses on the perceived fairness of the outcomes which are received (i.e., is the decision itself fair?).
+Procedural justice rules focus on the fairness of how decisions get made while distributive justice focuses on the perceived fairness of the outcomes which are received.
+So, do I agree with the decision (Distributive Justice) and do I think the steps taken to make the decision are fair (Procedural Justice) are the key questions applicants ask themselves.

-Much of this work has been driven by Professor Stephen Gilliland's summary model of candidate reactions.
-This model predicts that the fairness of the selection system can influence candidate attitudes (e.g., organizational attractiveness), intentions (e.g., to recommend the selection process to others) and behaviors (e.g., interview performance).
-He further proposed a total of 10 rules that enhance the experience of fairness from the candidate's perspective.
-These rules provide employers with a way of thinking about the selection process from a candidate's perspective and include the following:
+Much of this work has been driven by Gilliland's (1993) summary model of candidate reactions.
+Gilliland's model predicts that the fairness of the selection system can influence candidate attitudes (e.g., organizational attractiveness), intentions (e.g., to recommend the selection process to others), and behaviors (e.g., interview performance).
+Gilliland further proposed a total of ten rules that enhance the experience of fairness from the candidate's perspective.
+These rules provide employers with a way of thinking about the selection process from a candidates' perspective and include the following: